Black Friday Sales in NYC: Best Deals & the Scoop on Small Business Saturday

-Macy’s opens at 8pm on Thanksgiving.
+Macy’s opens at 6pm on Thanksgiving.
 Expect discounts and rebates galore in all departments, including clothing, jewelry, beauty products, bed, bath and kitchen.
 You can get a preview of all of the deals on the website.

 The Scoop on Small Business Saturday

-While Black Friday is a decades-old tradition, Small Business Saturday sponsored by American Express, is only in its fourth year.
-On Saturday, November 30, consumers are encouraged to shop at small, independently-owned stores to help spur the local economy.
+While Black Friday is a decades-old tradition, Small Business Saturday, sponsored by American Express, is only in its fifth year.
+On Saturday, November 29, consumers are encouraged to shop at small, independently-owned stores to help spur the local economy.
 Since our NYC Shopping Local Gift Guide is filled with our favorite locally owned toy stores, places to make presents and other neighborhood spots, we're particularly fond of the Small Business Saturday initiative.
 Like the event's Facebook page for up-to-date info or search for participating local businesses online.
 Unlike Black Friday, these small shops aren't necessarily offering any deep discounts.
-However, not only is this a wonderful way to support the businesses in your community, American Express card holders can earn a $10 statement credit by registering the card online.
-(I admit, I found this disappointing since last year you could earn up to $50 back.)
-The number of registrations is limited.
-See the complete terms, here.
+However, not only is this a wonderful way to support the businesses in your community, American Express card holders can earn $10 back on every $10 they spend, up to $30.
+Advance enrollment is required so be sure to visit Amex's site to read all the fine print.

 This post was originally published in November 2009.